DIRT RAG Editors’ Choice for 2015: Giro Feature Mips

 Earlier this year, the world’s largest helmet manufacturer, BRG Sports, Inc. and MIPS AB formalized their partnership bringing several of the world’s largest sports industries and new customers to the MIPS table.
 MIPS AB is also excited to announce onboarding and welcoming an additional 8 new brands for this Fall.

-“The goal then, now, and onward, is to provide the very best environment for your mother ship, your brain, so you can continue to stay crazy, live life fully while minimizing the risks” says MIPS CEO, Johan Thiel.
+“The goal then, now, and onward, is to provide the very best environment for your mother ship, your brain, so you can continue to stay active, live life fully while minimizing the risks” says MIPS CEO, Johan Thiel.

 POC Earns Grand Award from Popular Science for the Skull Orbic Comp H.I.
 MIPS helmet